-Our mission at Kate’s Club is to empower children and teens facing life after the death of a parent or sibling.
+Kate’s Club empowers children facing life after the death of a parent or sibling.
+We create healing communities through recreational and therapeutic group programs, education, and advocacy.

 Our vision is a world in which it is OK to grieve.